LinuxBeaver/DEPRECATED_GIMP_3_GEGL_PLUGIN_BUNKER/README.md

 4. Glow Stick lost its ability to call gegl:bloom
 5. Sparkle lost its dropshadow and had its graph rewritten

-### however a few technical new features/upgrades happened
+### A few technical new features/upgrades happened

 1. All plugins now work on layer groups in GIMP 2.99.19 including GEGL Effects
 2. GEGL Effects now has a checkbox on its color picker